Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

 is the unperturbed Hamiltonian.
 The effective Hamiltonian describing the mobile mirror-field interaction is

 where

 is the coupling constant.
-Eq. \eqref{eq:6} clearly shows the interaction between different field modes due to the motion of the wall.
+Equation \eqref{eq:6} includes an interaction between different field modes due to the motion of the wall.

 We now consider the ground state of our system.
-The unperturbed ground state is $\ket{\left\{0_p\right\},0}$, where the first element refers to the field excitations and the second one to the wall.
+The unperturbed ground state is $\ket{\left\{0_p\right\},0}$, where the first element refers to the field and the second one to the wall.
 This state is not an eigenstate of the total Hamiltonian because of the mirror-field interaction \eqref{eq:6}.
-Treating perturbatively this interaction, we can obtain the true ground state of our system.
-At the lowest significant order, we have
+The true ground state, at the lowest significant order in the wall-field interaction, is

 where